typestack/class-transformer/README.md

 ### classToPlain[⬆](#table-of-contents)

-This method transforms your class object back to plain javascript object, that can be `JSON.stringify` later.
+This function transforms your class object back to a plain JavaScript object, which can be `JSON.stringify()`ed later.

 ```typescript
 import { classToPlain } from 'class-transformer';